Belarus in the Eurovision Song Contest 2019

-Belarus participated in the Eurovision Song Contest 2019 with the song "Like It" written by Yulia Kireeva, Viktor Drobysh and Zinaida Kupriyanovich.
-The song was performed by Zena, which is the artistic name of singer Zinaida Kupriyanovich.
-The Belarusian entry for the 2019 contest in Tel Aviv, Israel was selected through the national final Natsionalny Otbor, which was organised by the Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus (BTRC).
+Belarus was represented at the Eurovision Song Contest 2019 with the song "Like It", written by Zinaida Kupriyanovich, Yulia Kireeva and Viktor Drobysh, and performed by Kupriyanovich herself under the stage name Zena.
+The Belarusian entry for the 2019 contest in Tel Aviv, Israel was selected through the national final Natsionalny Otbor, which was organised by the Belarusian participating broadcaster Belarusian Television and Radio Company (BTRC).
 The national final consisted of ten competing acts participating in a televised production where a jury panel selected "Like It" performed by Zena as the winner.